“I wasn’t doing magic anymore… was just talking about doing magic.”

 These magicians were meeting together very regularly and debating quite vigorously over texts about previous magicians and the times of magic in which they lived.
 Most of those devotedly present were in total agreement that magic no longer occurred in England, which made for quite enjoyable meetings that ultimately fell into the same patterns as any other hobby group might.
 Two of the group however, were longing for more.
 They knew they were missing something.

 In the book, this sets the stage for the two men of the title to appear.
 These men are not among those in the meetings, rather they are two actually practicing magicians quite different from one another, each intense and daring in their own ways.
 They seem to be brought into view by the context of the times.
-One, an older book and formula hoarder, resource guardes against those he deems unworthy.
-The other, more light-hearted and generous, is reckless at times.
+One, an older book and formula hoarder, resource-guards against those he deems unworthy.
+The other, more lighthearted and generous, is reckless at times.

 I could elaborate further, but suffice it to say that the contrasts between the magicians’ group, the two curious men, and the two daring practicing magicians, are something I’ve never been able to shake when examining my own life.
 I ask myself, am I really IN this that I’m doing right now, really ALIVE in it?
 Or am I playing it safe because of A, B, C?
 Where am I indeed out on the edge?
 Can I give something more to that effort?